-The ABC of diabetes care—A1C, blood pressure, cholesterol—can impact your vision in ways you can’t see
+The ABC of diabetes management—A1C, blood pressure, cholesterol—can impact your vision and overall health in ways you can’t see

 The definition of diabetes is pretty simple.
 It means the body can’t make insulin or use insulin well.
 But diabetes—extreme variations in the levels of sugar in the blood—is a complex disease and impacts nearly every part of the body.

 The eyes are no exception.
 Diabetic retinopathy is a condition that affects the retina—the part of the eye that senses light and sends signals to the brain about what we see.
 Diabetic retinopathy is the leading cause of blindness in working-age adults in the United States, according to the National Eye Institute.

 The good news is that more than 95 percent of diabetes-related vision loss can be prevented, says Rahul N. Khurana, M.D., a vitreoretinal surgeon and clinical spokesperson for the American Academy of Ophthalmology.
 If caught early, vision problems that do exist can often be stopped or reversed with treatment.

 One of the most important steps is an annual appointment with your eye doctor that includes an examination of the retina.
 Your doctor may use a retinal camera or dilate your pupils to examine the retina.